 Operating ratios (ORs) serve as a key standard for assessing performance within the LTL sector.
 FedEx Freight announced an operating ratio of approximately 86%, whereas Old Dominion achieved an outstanding 72.6% OR, establishing itself as the leader in operational efficiency in the sector.
 On the other hand, TFI International’s U.S. LTL division reported a concerning adjusted operating ratio of 97.3% in Q4 2024, down from 91% in the previous year.

 ABF Freight, an entity of ArcBest, showcases a balanced level of efficiency, reflected in its operating ratio of 8.53%.
-In 2023 and extending into 2024, many carriers faced operational ratio challenges stemming from a slowdown in demand coupled with increasing operational expenses.
+Due to slowing demand and rising operational costs, many carriers faced operational ratio issues in 2023 and 2024.

 The pricing strategies within the LTL freight industry showcase complex connections between various operational elements and current market conditions.
 The detailed cost framework involves various factors that carriers must manage to ensure they stay profitable and competitive in the market.

-Fuel surcharges serve as a safeguard for carriers, helping them navigate the fluctuations in diesel prices that can be quite unpredictable.
+Fuel surcharges protect carriers from unpredictable diesel price changes.
 Surcharges generally come into play when fuel prices surpass a set limit, with the percentages rising gradually.
 For example, when the price of diesel ranges from $3.67 to $3.80 per gallon, a surcharge of 10% is implemented.
 Recent market analysis has shown that average fuel surcharges to major carriers decreased by 3.4% in Q4 2024 when compared to the previous quarter.

 Disparities in supply and demand across geographic marketplaces are the cause of regional pricing variations.
 To maximize network efficiency, carriers adjust prices, sometimes providing reductions during off-peak hours.
 As opposed to focusing only on yearly rate changes, dynamic pricing solutions have begun allowing LTL carriers to handle lane imbalances in real time.
 Carriers may use this tactic to facilitate shipments in underutilized ways while optimizing profitability in areas with high demand.